-Architectural style: Gothic / Renaissance.
+Architectural style: Gothic/Renaissance architecture.
 Features of Gothic architecture include pointed arches, flying buttresses and vaulted ceilings.
 Renaissance architecture often includes orderly arrangements of columns, semi-circular arches and domes, with a focus on symmetry and geometry.

 Similar examples: Milan Cathedral, Louvre in Paris, St Peter’s Basilica in Rome.

 History: Florence Cathedral (or Santa Maria del Fiore) is an iconic site which was consecrated (officially declared a church) by Pope Eugenius IV in March 1436.
 Its initial designer, Arnolfo di Cambio, wanted it to be the world’s largest church of the Roman Catholic faith.
 One of the cathedral’s most famous features is its dome.
 This was designed by Renaissance architect Filippo Brunelleschi, who was inspired by the engineering style used to build Rome’s Pantheon, another iconic example of European architecture.